pmolina/dps/README.md

 The core of the DPS is the `StablecoinVault` smart contract.
 Key components include:

-- Deposit and withdrawal functions for USDC, USDT, and DAI
+- Deposit and withdrawal functions for the specified ERC20 token
 - Proof of life mechanism, automatically updating on interactions
 - Fallback wallet system with customizable periods
-- Balance tracking for each user and token
+- Balance tracking for each user
 - Utilizes OpenZeppelin contracts for enhanced security (ReentrancyGuard, Ownable, Pausable)

+## Multiple Markets

+To support multiple ERC20 tokens, the contract should be deployed separately for each token.
+This allows for independent markets for different tokens, each with its own set of users, balances, and configurations.

 ## Testing